adastradev/user-management-sdk-js/README.md

 # astra-sdk-js
-Astra SDK for JavaScript in the browser and Node.js
+Astra user management SDK for JavaScript in the browser and Node.js